-Late Summer/Fall 2018 The Arlington Village Farmers Market began as a six-week test market, the idea being developed by Jim Baker and the members of The Arlington Area Renewal Project.
+Late Summer/Fall 2018 The Arlington Village Farmers Market began as a six-week test market, the idea being developed by Col. Jim Baker and the members of the Arlington Area Renewal Project.
 It found quick support in local innkeepers, Eric and Elizabeth Berger, and with The Keelan Family Foundation.
 The Arlington Area Renewal Project sponsored the market, which was held every Friday starting August 31 until October 5, from 4-7 PM.
 The local residents and visiting vacationers made it an immediate success.
-Thirteen vendors offered local goods, and The Arlington Inn sold small plates on the patio.
+Thirteen vendors offered local goods, and the Arlington Inn sold small plates on the patio.
 Shoppers listened to local bands play live music as they strolled in the shade, chatting with friends and meeting new people.
 Time would fail to mention all the area residents who worked together to pull off this new venture, but they are much appreciated, and many still serve as volunteers each Friday night at the market.
 Proceeds from vendor fees benefited Burdett Commons, an organization established to provide activity and events for youth and seniors of the Arlington, Sunderland, and Sandgate areas.
 “This is another example of how our residents are collaborating together to offer new experiences for our community and to bring visitors to our beautiful town – and benefit our local nonprofit organizations.
 People now have the opportunity to shop for the weekend – or the week - on their way home from work, enjoy some music, engage in some fun activities and still have their weekend free for family and friends.” - Col. Jim Baker

 Winter 2018 A holiday market was soon planned, and held at The Federated Church in East Arlington leading up to Christmas, led again by Laurie Glover and other volunteers from The Arlington Area Renewal Project.
 During this market, Jessica Twardy Roberts became involved, and volunteered as the new market manager.